i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Methodolodgy

-The third regularization term we propose is to maximize the mutual information $I(\bm{Z^X};\bm{Z^Y_a})$ between representations of $S^X$ and $\widetilde{S}^X$, which helps denoise the pseudo-sequences generated by PSG, leaving the relevant information to $\bm{Z^X}$ and ignoring the irrelevant part.

-We also noticed that when user behavior is overly sparse, it is crucial to use the rich information from the pseudo-sequence to enhance representations rather than excessively denoise, which would make the pseudo sequence representation too similar to the sparse real sequence.
-However, when real user behavior is abundant, it is necessary to enhance the denoising process to improve the model's ability to capture relevant and useful information from the pseudo-sequence.
-Therefore, we introduce a noise-adaptive weight \(\lambda_{d}^X\), placing it in front of the denoising regularizer \(I(\bm{Z^X}, \bm{Z^Y_a})\).
-It increases as the richness of the user's interaction increases: \begin{small}

-\end{small} where $L^X$ represents the length of the user's unpadded historical behavior in domain $X$, and $T$ is the maximum length of $\bm{S^X}$. $a$ and $b$ are balancing constants deciding the increasing speed and the minimum of the adaptive weight, which are set at 0.8 in our study.
+The third regularizer aims to maximize the mutual information \( I(\bm{Z^X}; \bm{Z^X_a}) \) between the representations of \( S^X \) and \( \widetilde{S}^X \).
+This ensures that the pseudo-sequences retain relevant intra-domain interest information while filtering out noise introduced by unreliable recalled items from PSG.
+Specifically, maximizing \( I(\bm{Z^X}; \bm{Z^X_a}) \) reduces the uncertainty of \( \bm{Z^X} \) given \( \bm{Z^X_a} \), encouraging \( \bm{Z^X_a} \) to capture the true underlying information in \( \bm{Z^X} \) and eliminate irrelevant noise.
+When user behavior is sparse, it is crucial to leverage rich information from the pseudo-sequence rather than excessively denoise it.
+Conversely, when user behavior is abundant, enhancing the denoising process improves the model's ability to capture useful augmentations.
+Therefore, we introduce a noise-adaptive weight \(\lambda_{d}^X\) for the denoising regularizer \(I(\bm{Z^X}; \bm{Z^X_a})\), which increases with the richness of user interactions: \( \lambda_{d}^X = \text{exp}(aL^X/T) - b \), where \(L^X\) is the length of the user's unpadded historical behavior in domain \(X\), and \(T\) is the maximum length of \( S^X \).
+Constants \(a\) and \(b\) both set to 0.8 in our study.